-The main symptoms of sinusitis are pain and pressure in the face along with a stuffy or runny nose.
-Leaning forward or moving your head often increases facial pain and pressure.
+Symptoms include pain and pressure in the face along with a stuffy or blocked nose.
+Other symptoms include drainage from the nose or down the back of the throat.
+Leaning forward or moving your head may increase the pain in your face.

 Other common symptoms of sinusitis may include:

-Your doctor can tell if you have sinusitis by asking questions about your past health and doing a physical exam.
+Your doctor can tell if you have sinusitis by asking questions about your current symptoms and how long you've had them.
+The doctor will also do a physical exam.
 You probably won't need any other tests.
-But you may need more tests if medicine doesn't help.
-More tests are also needed if you have problems caused by the infection.
-Tests may include an X-ray or CT scan.
+But you may need more tests if medicine doesn't help or your symptoms are chronic (long-term).
+More tests are also needed if you have problems caused by an infection.
+Tests may include an endoscopic sinus exam (nasal endoscopy) or CT scan.

 Your doctor may refer you to an ear, nose, and throat (ENT) specialist.
 This may be needed if you don't get better over time.
 An ENT specialist will take a closer look at your nasal passages and upper throat.
 If allergies could be causing your sinus problems, you may need to see an allergist (immunologist).